How to disable Developer options on Android in 2 steps

-How do I turn off developer mode on Android?
+How do I turn off Developer options on Android?

 Turning developer mode on or off on Android is quite a simple task.
 Especially disabling the Developer mode, as there’s a large slider in Developer options to toggle the mode on or off.
 Once you disable it, the Developer options will disappear from the Advanced options menu or System Settings (based on the Android skin your device runs).

 So, just navigate to Developer options in Settings > System and you’ll see the toggle at the top.
 Just switch to OFF and, voila, you disabled Developer options.
-If you want to re-enable them just go to Settings > System > About and tap 7 times on the Build number.disable developer options
+If you want to re-enable Developer options just go to Settings > System > About and tap 7 times on the Build number. disable developer options

 Some OEMs build their Android skins to be quite restrictive and you can disable their optimization in Developer options.
 Also, there are features like forced dark mode or OEM unlocking.
 The latter is for users who want to unlock the Bootloader and flash custom ROMs.
 Which we don’t suggest before learning a bit about the procedure.